Valentin Belon

 Valentin Belon (born 5 July 1995) is a French professional footballer who most recently played as a goalkeeper for Ligue 1 club RC Lens.
+After leaving RC Lens in July 2021, Belon did not join another professional club and later worked in dog training and canine behaviour in Bouches-du-Rhône.

 Club career

 Belon is a youth exponent from RC Lens.
 He made his debut for the club on 24 October 2014, in a 2–0 victory against Toulouse.
 In July 2019 he joined Laval on a season-long loan.